AnaBux/Monitoring_Filmin_perception_on_Trustpilot/README.md

 **Credits**

-Developed by Ana Sánchez as part of a Filmin review analytics initiative.
+Developed by Ana Sánchez as part of the Applied AI bootcamp of AllWomen Tech School (https://www.allwomen.tech/) in April 2025.
-Special thanks to the maintainers of the Hugging Face Transformers, BERTopic, and Gradio libraries.
+Special thanks to the maintainers of the Hugging Face Transformers, BERTopic, and Gradio libraries and the school team.